dennisdoomen/CSharpGuidelines/_pages/Cheatsheet.md

 * Don’t use "magic numbers" (AV1515)
 * Only use `var` when the type is very obvious (AV1520)
 * Declare and initialize variables as late as possible (AV1521)
-* Favor Object and Collection Initializers over separate statements (AV1523)
+* Favor object and collection initializers over separate statements (AV1523)
 * Don’t make explicit comparisons to `true` or `false` (AV1525)
 * Don’t change a loop variable inside a `for` or `foreach` loop (AV1530)
 * Avoid nested loops (AV1532)